I started my DIY CCTV system with Hikvision cameras many years ago, but over time I’ve added quite a few Reolink IP cameras to my DIY CCTV system.

 RTSP allows even non-ONVIF equipment (such as software) to access the security camera’s video stream.
 Examples are video players like the popular VLC player or tinyCAM Monitor Pro on Android.

 The Hikvision has true 120dB Wide Dynamic Range (WDR) to help improve video quality in high glare situations.
 The Reolink has only digital WDR.
+This can make a difference if your scene has bright and dark areas, like a lamp that casts long shadows.

 Motion Detection ability